 Credit cards are one of the great conveniences of life.
 No check-writing, no digging through cash and correcting a cashier’s change.
 Just a quick swipe and you’re on your way.
 And today, everything from parking meters to soda machines accepts them, so it’s easier than ever to forsake paper money in favor of a helpful magnetic strip.

-Like anything good, of course, credit cards require good judgment.
+Like anything good, of course, credit cards require good judgment, choosing the best rewards cards is not that simple.
 If you don’t manage them correctly, they can be very destructive.
 Here’s how to make sure your credit cards are tools that simplify your financial life instead of weapons that slay your money:

 Start With The Right Card